-You can adjust the seatback by lifting the lever and leaning back.
-Release the lever to lock the seatback where you want it.
-Pull up on the lever, lean forward and the seat will go to an upright position.
+Move the seatback with your body and release the lever to lock the seatback where you want it.
+Lean forward and pull up on the front of the lever and the seatback will go to an upright position.

 But don't have a seatback reclined if your vehicle is moving.